Question: Who is eligible for Pre-Existing Condition Insurance Plan?

 It makes sense for governments to use tax laws and other types of economic incentives to encourage behaviors that are good for society or that increase overall economic welfare, and to discourage behaviors that cause general economic harm.

 When pundits oppose a particular economic incentive, they often refer to it derisively as “social engineering.”
 The label is apt because the legislator’s goal is indeed to engineer society by providing tangible monetary incentives that reward desirable behavior while penalizing behavior that harms the economy or other social goals.

 By creating the insurance mandate, Congress intended to discourage a behavior it deemed harmful.
 Deadbeat patients who consume subsidized health care without paying into the system impose unfair costs on the rest of society.

 At the same time, Congress intended to encourage behavior it deemed socially and economically desirable.
 According to a landmark study published in July, people chosen at random to receive Medicaid insurance in Oregon were already healthier just one year later.
 They also had fewer unpaid medical bills sent to collection agencies.
 Over time, people with health insurance will probably miss fewer days of work, spend less time on welfare and avoid defaulting on their debts through personal bankruptcy.

 The bottom line: There really is no such thing as an individual health insurance mandate.
-No one gets carted off to jail if they fail to buy insurance.
+No one gets carted off to jail if they fail to buy insurance, they got send for other reasons, but there are services in Sacramento that allow you to pay bail if this happen.
 Instead, they pay a tax penalty just like the tax penalties we face for other commercial decisions we make each day.
 Under Obamacare, Americans are free to choose whether or not to buy insurance, just as they are free to choose whether to buy a house, or solar panels, or hybrid cars, or child care or cigarettes.
 Let’s stop suggesting otherwise, and start referring to the individual health insurance incentive.